Skip to content

 frog.hardware.serial_device ¤

-Provides a base class for USB serial devices.
+Provides a base class for serial devices.

 Attributes¤